Global Security Threats: Find out about the threat of overseas conflict around the world.

 The dangers of armed conflict can not only be a major threat to people in the immediate and surrounding area, but it can also create weak governments and a poor security environment for other countries in the region, that terrorists can take advantage of and thrive in.

-At the end of the Cold War there was a new era of optimism.
-On going conflicts ended in Central America, South & Central Africa and the UN brokered accords ending disputes in the far east.
-After the invasion of Kuwait in1990 by Iraq and posed a serious threat to Saudi Arabia, the response was an overwhelming demonstration of force from a United States led coalition, that subsequently brought about a sense of a 'brave new world' in which the United States as a superpower would act as global policeman under the auspices of the UN.
+At the end of the Cold War, there was a new era of optimism.
+Ongoing conflicts ended in Central America, South & Central Africa and the UN-brokered accords ended disputes in the far east.
+After the invasion of Kuwait in 1990 by Iraq, Iraqi forces posed a serious threat to Saudi Arabia, the response was an overwhelming demonstration of force from a United States-led coalition, that subsequently brought about a sense of a 'brave new world' in which the United States as a superpower would act as a global policeman under the auspices of the UN.
 This short period was known as the ‘New World Order’.

-During the next decade this new world order did not see the presumed positive effects play out in reality.
-In North Africa a decade long civil war erupted.
+During the next decade, this new world order did not see the presumed positive effects play out in reality.
+In North Africa, a decade-long civil war erupted.
 In Central Africa there was an escalation of violence and subsequent massacre, then genocide of Hutu and Tutsi people, with up to a million people killed.
-In Europe, Yugoslavia violently broke apart and in Bosnia Herzegovina there was mass ethnic cleansing.
-In the Caucasus during 1991 Chechen opponents to the Russian Federation broke free leading to an invasion and subsequent bloody conflict over almost two years.
+In Europe, Yugoslavia violently broke apart and in Bosnia Herzegovina, there was mass ethnic cleansing.
+In the Caucasus in 1991, Chechen opponents to the Russian Federation broke free leading to an invasion and subsequent bloody conflict over almost two years.

 The subsequent Global War on Terror (GWOT) led to the crushing of the Taliban in Afghanistan and Saddam Hussein and his army in Iraq.
 The war on terror against Al-Qaeda had a major impact on countries such as Iraq, Afghanistan and Pakistan.
 It also had an effect on the credibility of the United States and their allies' ability to demonstrate that an invasion of Afghanistan and Iraq and subsequent occupation, with an aim to rebuild these nations, would be possible and beneficial for each nation involved.

-After the focus of the terror wars was directed towards Afghanistan and Iraq, other protracted conflicts driven by ethnicity, identity, or religion, but with specifically local concerns were then overlooked.
+After the focus of the terror, wars were directed towards Afghanistan and Iraq and other protracted conflicts driven by ethnicity, identity, or religion, but with specifically local concerns were then overlooked.
 These major trends include others like Darfur, Kashmir, the Caucasus, Central Africa and the continuing Israeli-Palestinian conflict that all ensued.
 The conflict in Rwanda and the former Yugoslavia are also examples of this trend.
 Religion is a major factor, it is ethnicity and identity which predicate these conflicts, exacerbated by tensions over resources and territory.

-Another major theme is the re-emergence of long standing Cold War rivalries, despite the withdrawal of United States and Soviet forces from Europe and reductions in nuclear weapons.
-Tied into this is the rise of China as a major economic, political and military power, one increasingly able to assert their power around the Asia Pacific region and assert their influence around the rest of the world.
+Another major theme is the re-emergence of long-standing Cold War rivalries, despite the withdrawal of United States and Soviet forces from Europe and reductions in nuclear weapons.
+Tied into this is the rise of China as a major economic, political and military power, one increasingly able to assert its power around the Asia Pacific region and assert its influence around the rest of the world.

-The result of armed conflict around the world can be extreme, apart from the devastating loss of life and the destabilising effect of conflict, wars are a major cause of poverty, underdevelopment, and ill health in these conflict ridden countries.
-At this time eight out of ten of the world's poorest countries are suffering, or have recently suffered from large scale violent armed conflict.
+The result of armed conflict around the world can be extreme, apart from the devastating loss of life and the destabilising effect of conflict, wars are a major cause of poverty, underdevelopment, and ill health in these conflict-ridden countries.
+At this time eight out of ten of the world's poorest countries are suffering, or have recently suffered from large-scale violent armed conflict.
 Wars in developing countries have heavy human, economic, and social costs and are a major cause of poverty and underdevelopment of these countries and regions.
-The heavy costs of these conflicts can be seen in the numbers of extra infant deaths caused by the war in Cambodia, for example, were estimated to be 3% of the country's 1990 population.
-Most current conflicts, such as in the Sudan or the Congo, are within states, although there is often considerable outside intervention, as in Afghanistan.
-In the past 30 years Africa has been especially badly affected by war in many areas of the continent, causing untold numbers of fatalities and injuries over this period of time.
-This also has a wide reaching effect, whether it is large scale numbers of refugees being displaced, huge numbers of migrants moving away from poor or conflict ridded regions or the spreading of global terrorism form these areas.
+The heavy costs of these conflicts can be seen in the number of extra infant deaths caused by the war in Cambodia, for example, which were estimated to be 3% of the country's 1990 population.
+Most current conflicts, such as in Sudan or the Congo, are within states, although there is often considerable outside intervention, as in Afghanistan.
+In the past 30 years, Africa has been especially badly affected by war in many areas of the continent, causing untold numbers of fatalities and injuries over this period of time.
+This also has a wide-reaching effect, whether it is large-scale numbers of refugees being displaced, huge numbers of migrants moving away from poor or conflict-ridden regions or the spreading of global terrorism from these areas.